nathanmyles/nathanmyles.ca/content/resume/index.md

 - Building and evolving design documentation (APIs, datastore schemas, system designs)
 - Designing, implementing, and maintaining microservices in a disturbed system architecture
 - Implementing and maintaining a CI/CD pipeline using GitLab
-- Teaching and mentoring team members in varies coding domains
+- Teaching and mentoring team members in various coding domains
 - Front-end implementation expert using React and Redux
 - API design and implementation using Spring Boot
 - Cassandra database design and implementation